autolab/Autolab/README.md

 ```

 ## Rails 4 Support
 Autolab is now running on Rails 5.
-However, we may still work on important bug fixes on the Rails 4 branch,
- partially because the deployment on CMU is currently still on Rails 4.
-Please file an issue
-  if you believe that you have found a severe bug.
-The Rails 4 branch
- can be found on `master-rails-4`.
+The Rails 4 branch can be found on `master-rails-4`.

- We will not be backporting new features from `master` to `master-rails-4`.
+We will not be backporting any new features from `master` to `master-rails-4`, and we have discontinued Rails 4 support.

 ## Updating Docs
 To install mkdocs, run